Parallels/rq-dashboard/README.rst

     * Restarting with reloader
     ...

 Integrating the dashboard in your Flask app
 -------------------------------------------

-...or you can integrate the dashboard in your own `Flask`_ app, like this:
+Or you can integrate the dashboard in your own `Flask`_ app, like this:

 .. code:: python